 And with delicious treats all over the country like Belgian chocolate, I’m sure you’ll have the time of your life.

-So let’s jump right into it – the activities in Belgium are waiting for you to have the best vacation ever.
+So let’s jump right into it – the activities in Belgium are waiting for you to have the best holiday ever.

-Ready to explore the heart of Europe?
-Belgium is a country where history whispers with cobblestone streets and winding canal, where art flourishes, and where every chocolate shop promises a taste of heaven.
+Belgium is one of the most unique places to discover on a European holiday.
+It’s where history whispers with cobblestone streets and winding canal, where art flourishes, and where chocolate shops promises a taste of heaven.

 From the famous Grand Place to the solemn history of Flanders Fields, you’ll offers a rich selection of cultural and historical tourist sites in Belgium.

-Here are all the best things to see in Belgium to make the most of your trip!
+Here are all the most fun things to do in Belgium to make the most of your trip in this nation full of old world charm!

 Visit Brussels’ Grand Place